-7Having 'deep pockets' may be an important consideration in R&D decisions (Schumpeter, 1942).
+7Having 'deep pockets' may be an important consideration in the R&D participation decision (Schumpeter, 1942).

 In short, our preferred specifications show sensitivity of fixed investment to cash flow for British companies but not for German companies.
-The level of R&D spending by R&D performers is not sensitive to cash flow in either country.
-Within Britain there is greater sensitivity of fixed investment to cash flow for non-R&D performing companies than for R&D performing companies, and the R&D performing companies are significantly more profitable.
+The level of R & D spending by R & D performers is not sensitive to cash flow in either country.
+Within Britain there is greater sensitivity of fixed investment to cash flow for non-R & D performing companies than for R & D performing companies, and the R & D performing companies are significantly more profitable.
 Within Germany, we do not find these differences.
-This evidence is consistent with the hypothesis that British firms face significant financial constraints, and suggests that the British financial system may discourage some companies from engaging in R&D.
+These findings are robust a variety of alternative interpretations of the cash flow measure.
+This evidence is consistent with the hypothesis that British firms face significant financial constraints, and suggests that the British financial system may discourage some companies from engaging in R& D.